 Visit the neighboring island of Corvo

-If you plan to take advantage of your trip to Flores to visit the neighboring island of Corvo, don’t hesitate!
-Corvo hides one of the most spectacular landscapes of Portugal, the Caldeirão (the impressive caldera of its volcano) and its people are amazing.
+If you’re thinking of taking advantage of your trip to Flores to visit the neighboring island of Corvo, don’t hesitate!
+Corvo is home to one of Portugal’s most spectacular landscapes—the Caldeirão (the volcano’s impressive caldera)—and its people are incredible.

 The three ways to get to Corvo Island from Flores are: